ivan-berezhnov/ffw-tfall-site/docroot/sites/all/modules/contrib/menu_descriptions/README.txt

 Theming
 ~~~~~~~
-There are three theme functions for themers:
+There is one theme function and two template files for themers:

 - theme_menu_descriptions_menu($variables('menu_tree' => array $tree))
       Themes the entire menu tree with descriptions.
 The $tree array is the